- Similarities Between KVKK and GDPR

 In Article 18 of the KVKK, they address liability for data breaches:

-“The administrative fines listed in this article shall be applicable to natural persons and private law legal persons who are controllers.”
+“The administrative fines listed in this article shall apply to natural persons and private law legal persons who are controllers.”

 The KVKK treats the processors and controllers separately and issues fines only to the controller.